-8.NS NUMBER SYSTEM

-8.NS.A Know that there are numbers that are not rational, and approximate them by rational numbers.

-8.NS.A.1 Know that numbers that are not rational are called irrational.
+- 8.NS Number System - 8.NS.A Know that there are numbers that are not rational, and approximate them by rational numbers. - 8.NS.A.1 Know that numbers that are not rational are called irrational.
 Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually and convert a decimal expansion which repeats eventually into a rational number.

-- a - Items may require students to write a fraction \overline{b} a repeating decimal or write a repeating decimal as a fraction. - For items involving writing a repeating decimal as a fraction and items involving writing a fraction as a repeating decimal, the decimal should include no more than two repeating digits following no more than two non-repeating digits (i.e. 2.166; 0.2323).
+- Items do not have a context. - Items may require students to write a fraction $\frac{a}{b}$ a repeating decimal, or write a repeating decimal as a fraction. - For items involving writing a repeating decimal as a fraction and items involving writing a fraction as a repeating decimal, the decimal should include no more than two repeating digits following no more than two non-repeating digits (i.e. 2.166; 0.2323).